 There are actions that might achieve small reductions while maintaining or increasing profitability, but results will vary from farm to farm.

-Know your number first
+Know your numbers first

 Knowing what your greenhouse gas emissions are is the first critical step towards planning for reductions.
 From December 2022, all New Zealand farmers and growers will need to have this information.
 Find out more about knowing your number.